 Product pages:

-With a built-in 1W ELRS module, it offers everything the TX16S does but without the color touch screen and at a much more affordable price.
+With a powerful built-in 1W ExpressLRS 2.4GHz module, it offers basically everything the TX16S does except the color touch screen, but at a much more affordable price point.
 Check out my detailed review of the Boxer if you’re interested.

 Radiomaster TX16S MKII

 If you prefer a radio with a large color touch screen, for example, for displaying telemetry data, the TX16S is definitely worth considering.
-It was my go-to radio and offers excellent performance and quality.
+It was my go-to radio before the Boxer arrived, and offers excellent performance and quality for the money.

 Product pages: